CESNET/metacentrum-user-docs/docs/access/pbsmon/index.md

 - **license agreements** for licensed software are available, as well as
 - some other **useful links** concerning account management and other miscella.

-!!! note
+!!! note "PBSmon is optional tool for Metacentrum users"
-    **PBSmon** is **not necessary for logging in**, neither it is essential for full-featured usage of Metacentrum grid.
-In principle all information displayed by PBSmon can be obtained through command-line interface, and all tasks connected with account management can be conducted via the [Perun user management system](https://perun.e-infra.cz/login).
+    **PBSmon is not necessary for logging in**, neither it is essential for full-featured usage of Metacentrum grid services.
+In principle all information displayed by PBSmon can be obtained through commandline interface.
+Similarly, all tasks connected with account management can be conducted via the [Perun user management system](https://perun.e-infra.cz/login).
 If you are new to Metacentrum, you can skip exploring the PBSmon service for now; later, as the list and complexity of your jobs grows, you will probably find it more useful.

+## Live data - jobs, queues, nodes

+**Live data** concerning current state of jobs, queues, nodes and physical machines can be found under the [Current state](https://metavo.metacentrum.cz/en/state/index.html) tab.

+## qsub assembler

+**An interactive PBS parameter selection tool** (shortly as **qsub assembler**) can be found under the  [Current state -> Qsub assembler](https://metavo.metacentrum.cz/pbsmon2/qsub_pbspro) tab.

+Using this tool, users can assemble a set of parameters required for their job and see which machines match to their selection criteria and how busy the nodes are at the moment.
+Additionally, they get a line of the qsub command in correct syntax that can be used in a copy-and-paste way.

 ## News and outages

-Updates concerning changes in MetaCentrum infrastructure (PBS parameters changes, new hardware, **planned** outages...) are found under the [Current affairs -> News](https://metavo.metacentrum.cz/en/news/news.jsp) tab.
+**Planned changes** in MetaCentrum infrastructure, such as PBS parameters changes, new hardware, planned shutdowns, are listed under the [Current affairs -> News](https://metavo.metacentrum.cz/en/news/news.jsp) tab.

-Updates concerning **unplanned** outages, failures and emergencies are found under the [Current affairs -> Outages](https://metavo.metacentrum.cz/en/news/outages.jsp) tab.
+**Unplanned outages**, failures and emergencies are found under the [Current affairs -> Outages](https://metavo.metacentrum.cz/en/news/outages.jsp) tab.

-## Account, quotas etc.
+## User quotas

-Various links concerning

-- account management (prolongation),
-- quotas (quotas status, request to change quota),
-- publications (link to fill in publications),
-- licence agreements (licensed software)

-can be found under the [My account](https://metavo.metacentrum.cz/en/myaccount/index.html) tab.
+Current state of **user quotas** can be found under the [My account -> Quotas overview](https://metavo.metacentrum.cz/en/myaccount/kvoty) tab.

-## PBSmon
+## Licensed software

-In principle most data concerning the state of MetaCentrum grid infrastructure - your jobs, state of queues, computing node load - can be obtained through CLI from a terminal.

-This is not the most convenient way for many users, however.
-Thet's why there exists a web-based frontend which collects and displays current state of the infrastructure.
-This service is called [PBSmon (PBS monitor)](https://metavo.metacentrum.cz/en/state/index.html).

-- PBSmon (PBS monitor) is a web based frontend to live data from grid...
-OK
-- list of your jobs, other user's jobs, queues, physical state of computational nodes...
-- also links to account prolongation requests
-- also links to quotas, publications....
-- PLUS: news and outpages

-!!! todo
-     Zelene stranky by mely slouzit JEN JAKO WEBOVY FRONTEND K PBS a k FYZICKE PREHLIDCE HARDWARU.
-Vyprazdnene zalozky by se mely zrusit.
-Na diskuzi je, zda News and Outage v blizke budoucnosti presunout ze zelenych stranek sem do dokumentace.
+Some software installed in Metacentrum is licensed.
+Only users with confirmed aggreement to the license can use this software.

+List of licenses can be found under the [My account -> License](https://metavo.metacentrum.cz/en/myaccount/licence.html) tab.
+Clicking on any of the software listed will redirect you to Perun interface.

+!!! note "Once is enough"
+    For a particular software (or particular version of the software) you need to approve the license only once.
+After that, you should under your user profile in Perun be able so see a new group called *lic_SW_NAME*.
+For example, after you approve the license of Orca, you will be added to *lic_orca* user group.